-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 She always took tight shots of each boy's face to show them as individuals.
 But she knew she wanted to speak to CNN and needed to be brave to "better prepare myself for exposing my children to the world."

-So, she posted one photo of the boys conjoined on Facebook and then another on her page.
+So, she posted one photo of the boys conjoined on Facebook and then another on her GoFundMe page.
 "I said, 'OK, I'm getting real brave.'"

 "The response was beautiful," she says.